radopeti/spring-kafka-ws/README.md

 # Action Monitor
-On http://localhost:8080 you can connect to a basic chat app where you can send and receive messages.
+On http://localhost:8088 you can connect to a basic chat app where you can send and receive messages.
+Press connect to be able to send messages.
-On http://localhost:8080/action-monitor you can watch the actions (now it's only insert) happening inside the application
+On http://localhost:8088/action-monitor you can watch the actions (now it's only insert) happening inside the application

 ## Usage
 Use docker compose to run the application: